autocrypt/protected-headers/draft-protected-headers.in.md

 -----------------------------------------------------------------

 And, a mailer that generates a multilayer cryptographic envelope might want to provide a Legacy Display part, if it is unsure of the capabilities of the recipient's MUA.
-We show here how sucha mailer might generate the same message as {{encryptedsigned}}.
+We show here how such a mailer might generate the same message as {{encryptedsigned}}.

 Such a message might have the following structure: